barionleg/e-aorte-ho-flow/README.md

+# from barionleg (star:2_nd; fork:1_st):

+   I practice to remembær from my genetic roots (grand parants) genetic code.
+Actually in life we call it "talant", wich are algorithm coded by our parants genetic contact = genetic sequencing.
+At some epoque we had same roots, offta called "King" by word "Книга" 📙 📚 on Physic Chemie Ski d'wordginal enad dialect Py_C_ckuü, by Lomonosov & Mendeleev; As we know at 10_th century was a firs book printed on so called Russia (₽_Russia, or Pi_Rubia: ПроРубиниЯ; От слова Прорубь, рубин, итд).
+   Some united scientific association existed, to associate a space map with different scientific things & also created mountines and continum (continents), or archipelages could be created by gravitational projection, like India looks like a one of Nebula ...

+##   barionleg_e-aorthe-h²o-flow

 # Earth Flow Weather App

 This is the repository for the Earth Flow Weather App, a web application that provides weather information for different locations around the world.
 It includes the following features: